Dravex18/D2-Robotics-WRO2025/README.md

 ## 🔧 Traction System – 4WD

 For the traction system, we chose a **4WD configuration** (four-wheel drive), also known as a **4x4 system**.
-We believe this setup is more effective on the track, providing better grip and higher speed.
+This setup is more effective on the track, providing better control at higher speed.
-We use **N20 motors** due to their practicality, speed, and lightweight design.
+We use **N20 motors** due to their size.
 To further enhance performance, we implemented **gears** to increase the robot's speed and a **shaft system** that transmits power to both the front and rear wheels.
 This shaft is connected to a **custom differential**, which allows smoother and more controlled motion during turns by distributing power appropriately, regardless of the steering angle.

 Below is an image showcasing the full 4WD setup: